 Having managed teams here in the Philippines it is evident how proud each Filipino is of their provincial heritage.
 Almost all Filipinos boast about how great the food is from their region.
-Pampangans will proudly shout how they are the food capital of Luzon, Ilocanios will boast about their signature dishes and those down south will proudly stand by the importance of their region to the food land scape.
-It is this history, tradition, and passion that needs to be embraced and shared.
+Pampangueños will proudly shout how they are the food capital of Luzon, Ilocanos will boast about their signature dishes and those down south will proudly stand by the importance of their region to the food landscape.
+It is this history, tradition and passion that needs to be embraced and shared.

 Right now as it stands, it is this lack of knowledge and understanding of the food heritage that allows Philippine food to be misrepresented to the world.

 In schools, I notice that they don’t know or teach much about food history.
 Filipinos just eat, oblivious to why their food is the way it is.
 It’s nice that chefs are championing local produce and introducing everyone to indigenous crops, but there isn’t as much support in the education.
 As early as elementary, kids should be taught about their country’s range of produce and nutrition, with the hope of sparking more conscious eating and avoid hunger, obesity and health-related diseases.
-How great would it be that by learning Filipino food history children could also learn about how influences entered the country and regions.
+How great it would be that by learning Filipino food history, children could also learn about how influences entered the country and regions.
 It would help to appreciate each regional difference and highlight the beauty of Filipino food.
 It would highlight that Filipino food is not only adobo, sinigang, or sisig etc. Right now as it stands, it is this lack of knowledge and understanding of the food heritage that allows Philippine food to be misrepresented to the world.
-How great would it be if a foreigner asked you, how come most of the Filipino dishes use vinegar, or lots of salt (soy, patis) that, you could give a clear answer.
-Or, if someone asked why is a lot of Filipino food either deep fried or stewed you could educate them on the reasons.
-You could help them understand why the food has evolved they way that is has and the barriers that this country has to overcome when it comes to food.
+How great would it be if a foreigner asked you, how come most of the Filipino dishes use vinegar or lots of salt (soy, patis) that you could give a clear answer.
+Or, if someone asked why a lot of Filipino food are either deep-fried or stewed, you could educate them on the reasons.
+You could help them understand why the food has evolved the way that is has and the barriers that this country has to overcome when it comes to food.

 There really is only one way to find out how Filipinos have come to value food the way they do—by revisiting history.
 In doing so, we will all come to understand the culture and see its worthy place in our lives.
 The way Filipinos eat, like in any other country, is neither random or haphazard.
 But from what I and many of my foreigner friends have seen, food has become an integral part of people’s lives, something that has the power to bring people with many differences together.
 And I am fortunate to not just be a witness but now become a part of that.